How To Relieve Pubic Bone Pain During Pregnancy - Baby Chick

 Biomechanics

 As the uterus enlarges during pregnancy, your center of gravity shifts upward and forward.
-This increases pressure on the low back and pelvis, which can cause pain.
+This increases pressure on the lower back and pelvis, which can cause pain.
 Many women inadvertently alter their posture or how they carry themselves during pregnancy to compensate for this increased weight.
-You may find yourself arching your low back and sticking out your belly or waddling instead of your normal gait.
+You may find yourself arching your lower back and sticking out your belly or waddling instead of your normal gait.
 This also contributes to pubic pain.3

 Hormones